maxoduke/Portal-Linking-Compass-Fabric/README.md

 However, a few things aren't possible without coordinates.
 Such as:
 - Linking Nether portals
-- Finding the coordinates to manipulate and generate an End Gateweay in the middle of the void.
+- Finding the coordinates to manipulate and generate an End Gateway in the middle of the void.
 - A bunch more things I haven't thought of.

 This mod tackles at least the first problem and allows players to build proper Nether hubs.